Amanbundela75/Student-Personal-Space/README.md

    Go to your fork on GitHub, select your branch, and click "New Pull Request".
    - Clearly describe your changes and link any related issues.
    - Wait for review and feedback from maintainers.

+**Tips for great contributions:**
+- Open an issue first if you want to discuss major changes or ideas.
+- Follow the coding style and conventions used in the project.
+- Be respectful and collaborative in your interactions.
+- Star the project if you find it useful!

 ## 📝 License
 © 2025 Aman's Platform.
 All rights reserved.